CoRfr/git-sync/README.md

 ```

 By default the script will use the 'stream-events' command to listen for changes on project and re-synchronize them.
-It is possible to specify the ```one_shot: true``` option, either in global or in the gerrit source definition to prevent the re-sync.
+It is possible to specify the ```oneshot: true``` option, either in global or in the gerrit source definition to prevent the re-sync.